CBroemse/SimilaritYWriter20/README.md

      Int (Natural number) there is a slope in all pg functions plotted together at every Int.
 If the solution of a matrix is an Int, is there another related order connecting between these plotted functions , that is somehow unique to the solution ??....
+     Update 14.09.2022
+     'slopes' can be influenced by higher order functions. i.o.w think of sionoids like pv-functions

   ![alt tag](https://github.com/CBroemse/SimilaritYWriter20/blob/master/source/pgInts.png)

   #####cell